List Decoding Random Euclidean Codes and Infinite Constellations: Prior work on Haar lattices

 Crucial to us is Haar's seminal result on the existence of \emph{Haar measure} on any locally compact topological group.
-Specialized to our setting, it was shown by Siegel \cite{siegel-1945-first-order-avg-formula-haar} the existence and finiteness of certain nicely-behaving distribution on $\sL_n$. \begin{theorem}[\cite{siegel-1945-first-order-avg-formula-haar}] There is a unique (up to a multiplicative constant factor) measure $\mu$ (called \emph{Haar} measure) on $\speclin(n,\bR)$ which satisfies the following properties. \begin{enumerate} \item $\mu$ is left-$\speclin(n,\bR)$-invariant.
-For any Borel subset $\cK\subseteq\speclin(n,\bR)$ and any $\bfG\in\speclin(n,\bR)$, $\mu(\cK)=\mu(\bfG\cK)$. \item $\mu$ is finite.
-For any compact subset $\cK\subseteq\speclin(n,\bR)$, $\mu(\cK)<\infty$. \end{enumerate} \end{theorem} Note that we can normalize the Haar measure $\mu$ to make it a probability distribution, i.e., $\mu(\speclin(n,\bR))=1$.
-In this paper we always refer to the normalized one when talking about $\mu$ or Haar measure.
-The Haar distribution on the quotient space naturally inherits that on $\speclin(n,\bR)$.
-We do not specify measure-theoretic details which can be found in, e.g., \cite{quint-2013-dynamical-sys-on-homo-sp}.
-With abuse of notation we use the same notation $\mu$ for Haar measure on $\speclin(n,\bR)$ and the induced Haar measure on its quotient.
+Specialized to our setting, it was shown by Siegel~\cite{siegel-1945-first-order-avg-formula-haar} the existence and finiteness of a certain nicely-behaved distribution on $\sL_n$. \begin{theorem}[\cite{siegel-1945-first-order-avg-formula-haar}] There is a unique (up to a multiplicative constant factor) measure $\mu$ (called the {Haar} measure or the Haar--Siegel measure) on $\speclin(n,\bR)$ which satisfies the following properties: \begin{enumerate} \item $\mu$ is left-$\speclin(n,\bR)$-invariant, i.e., for any Borel subset $\cK\subseteq\speclin(n,\bR)$ and any $\bfG\in\speclin(n,\bR)$, $\mu(\cK)=\mu(\bfG\cK)$; \item $\mu$ is finite, i.e., for any compact subset $\cK\subseteq\speclin(n,\bR)$, $\mu(\cK)<\infty$. \end{enumerate} \end{theorem} Note that we can normalize the Haar measure $\mu$ to make it a probability distribution, i.e., $\mu(\speclin(n,\bR))=1$.
+In this paper we always refer to the normalized version when talking about $\mu$ or Haar measure.
+The Haar distribution on $\sL_n $ naturally inherits that on $\speclin(n,\bR)$.
+We do not specify measure-theoretic details which can be found in, e.g.,~\cite{quint-2013-dynamical-sys-on-homo-sp}.
+With abuse of notation, we use the same notation $\mu$ for the Haar measure on $\speclin(n,\bR)$ and the induced Haar measure on $ \sL_n $.
 Most of the time we refer to the former one which will be clear from the context.

-The above result only provides the existence and features of the Haar measure but does not provide an explicit form of this measure.
+The above result only provides the existence and properties of the Haar measure but does not provide an explicit form of this measure.
 What does the Haar measure $\mu$ on $\speclin(n,\bR)$ look like?
-It can be checked that the Lebesgue measure on $\bR^{n^2}$ already satisfies the properties \ref{itm:haar_inv} and \ref{itm:haar_finite} required in the definition of Haar measure.
+It can be checked that the Lebesgue measure on $\bR^{n^2}$ satisfies the properties~\ref{itm:haar_inv} and~\ref{itm:haar_finite} required in Theorem~\ref{thm:haar_slnr}, and hence is the Haar measure.
 Given any measure, besides that we can use it to measure a compact subset of the space, we can also integrate functions on the same space against this measure.
-Since Haar measure is unique, we know that for $\bfG\in\speclin(n,\bR)$, Namely, the Haar measure of a matrix in $\speclin(n,\bR)$ is the equal to the Lebesgue measure of it when viewed as a vector in $\bR^{n^2}$.
+Since Haar measure is unique, we know that for $\bfG\in\speclin(n,\bR)$, where $ \vect{\bfG}\in\bR^{n^2} $ denotes the vectorization of $\bfG$.
+Namely, the Haar measure of a matrix in $\speclin(n,\bR)$ is equal to the Lebesgue measure of it when viewed as a vector in $\bR^{n^2}$.

 As a byproduct of the above reasoning, we also know that the Haar measure on $\genlin\paren{n,\bR}$ is just the normalized Lebesgue measure on $\bR^{n^2}$.
 For $\bfG\in\genlin\paren{n,\bR}$,

 It is a valid definition since